brasic/binstubs/README.md

 _Automatically generate binstubs using tools.go_

-Binstubs is a nearly zero-configuration way to generate binstubs that execute the version of a go command tracked in `go.mod`.
-So instead of running `go run tool@version` which is verbose and causes difficulty when upgrading versions, or `go run tool`, which might use the wrong copy, you just run `bin/tool`.
+Binstubs is a nearly zero-configuration way to generate binstubs to execute the version of a go command tracked in `go.mod`.

+So instead of running `go run tool@version` which is verbose and causes difficulty when upgrading versions, or `go run tool`, which might use the wrong version of a tool, you just run `bin/tool`.

 1. Create a `tools.go` in the root of your project that looks like this, pointing to the executable program path for each dependency: